MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-api/mapview-class.md

 > @property (nonatomic, readonly) double zoomLevel
 >```

-## Life cycle methods (Android only)
+## Lifecycle methods (Android only)

-You must override life cycle methods in parent fragment/activity and call respective MapView methods below from the callback.
+You must override lifecycle methods in parent fragment/activity and call respective MapView methods below from the callback.

 _See also:_ https://developer.android.com/guide/components/activities/activity-lifecycle